cnsuhao/engine1/ReadMe.md

 You will need to download the latest scenario/verification zip <a href="https://github.com/BioGearsEngine/Engine/releases/download/6.1.1-beta/BioGears_6.1.1-beta-verification-all.zip">here</a> and put the verification directory at the root of your source tree.
 In the near future, we will link the verification data to this repository, so it will be downloaded automatically.

-To run the driver, change directory in your cmd/bash shell to the bin directory and execute the following :
+To run the driver, change directory in your cmd/bash shell to the build/install/bin directory and execute the following :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~bash
 # First ensure the release directory (or debug if that is what you are running) is on your path
 PATH=%PATH%;./release # for windows